gxm123456/gxm/README.md

-The negative-2521.txt file is a data set of counter examples in the manuscript;
+The negative-2521.txt file is the negative example data set in the manuscript.;
 The positive-252.txt file is the positive example data set in the manuscript.